erdc/cshore/README_Veg.txt

+1. The CSHORE source code remains the same when IVEG=0-2.
+The vegetation advances developed by Dr. Qin J. Chen's research team are activated only when IVEG=3.
+A new makeinfile matlab script has been added: /usace_distribute_bundle/mfiles/makeinfile_usace_vegfeature.m

-1. New parameters (NFR) and new variables (IDISS, IFV, IWEIBULL, FREQMIN, FREQMAX, FREQNUM, FREQMINBC, VEGCDM, DIKETOE, TZ, RUNUPKAPPA, RUNUPPHI, VMEASOMEG, VMEASSE, VMEASWNUM, NMEASSPEC) are added.
+2. When IVEG = 3, new parameters (NFR) and new variables (IDISS, IFV,FREQMIN, FREQMAX, FREQNUM, FREQMINBC, VEGCDM, TZ, VMEASOMEG, VMEASSE, VMEASWNUM, NMEASSPEC) are added.
-   NFR       = maximum number of frequency beams for JONSWAP spectrum IDISS     = controls energy dissipation model (due to vegetation) IFV       = controls phase-averaged depth-integrated drag model IWEIBULL  = IWEIBULL = 1: the runup formula based on the Weibull distribution is used.
-IWEIBULL = 0: the original CSHORE FREQMIN   = the minimum cutoff frequency
+   NFR       = maximum number of frequency beams for JONSWAP spectrum IDISS     = controls energy dissipation model (due to vegetation) IFV       = controls phase-averaged depth-integrated drag model FREQMIN   = the minimum cutoff frequency
    FREQMAX   = the maximum cutoff frequency
    FREQNUM   = the number of frequency components